benedfit/stylinpug/CONTRIBUTING.md

 It's likely that you'll have to implement feature requests or enhancements on your own.
 To do that, you'll need to be comfortable with JavaScript, Node.js, and familiar with [Stylus'](https://github.com/stylus/stylus) and [Pug's](https://github.com/pugjs/pug-lexer) abstract syntax tree format.

-To understand how the project works, the best place to start is in the `lib/` directory: starting with `lib/cli.js` (to see the processing flow when `stylperjade` is invoked in the terminal) then going to `lib/report.js` for understanding how files are checked.
+To understand how the project works, the best place to start is in the `lib/` directory: starting with `lib/cli.js` (to see the processing flow when `stylinpug` is invoked in the terminal) then going to `lib/report.js` for understanding how files are checked.

 If you cannot implement the feature, but you feel that it would be helpful to others, you can create an issue on GitHub.
 If the maintainers feel that the issue satisfies our [criteria for closing issues](#prissue-closing-criteria), your issue will be closed with a genuine thank you and an explanation for the closure.